14 Lessons From The Psychology of Money That Can Help You Build Wealth

 Respect the Mess.
 There Is No Single Right Answer, Just the Answer That Works for You

-Your values, your risk tolerance, your situation.
-Let go of perfect and focus on what actually works in your world.
-Wealth isn’t a formula, it’s a lifestyle you build, one decision at a time.
+This is the final money lesson, let go of perfect and focus on what actually works in your world.
+Wealth isn’t a formula, it’s a set of choices you make, one decision at a time.

 The Psychology of Money: Wealth That Actually Lasts

 Most money problems aren’t caused by bad math, they’re caused by bad thinking.
-You don’t need a finance degree to build wealth, but you do need the right mindset.
+Housel’s book nails this: you don’t need a finance degree to start building wealth, but you do need the right mindset.

-There’s no single path, but there is a way that works for you.
-Build around that, and you’ll be just fine.
+There’s no single perfect path, but there is a path that works for you.
+Build around that, follow these money lessons, and you’ll create wealth that lasts.